Kisali/kisali/README.md

 ### Hi there 👋
 - 🔭 I’m currently working as CEO & Software Developer at irabu.
-- 🌱 I’m currently learning more stuffs on AI and IOT.
+- 🌱 I’m currently learning AI and IOT.
 - 👯 I’m looking to collaborate on open source projects in the near future.
-- 🤔 Also I’m looking for talented young developers who likes to build solutions to solve everyday challenges in their society to join our team.
+- 🤔 I’m looking for talented young developers who likes to build solutions to solve everyday challenges in their society to join our team.
 - 💬 Ask me about Web Development both frontend & backend (Fullstack), I have more than 10 years of experience.
 - :computer: Languages I use to command computers to do things are (Javascript, typescript, Java, php & python)
 - 📫 How to reach me: Send an email to stewart@irabu.co.tz or stewartnyiti@gmail.com